KarpF1sh/SortingAlgorithms/readme.md

 ## Grade target

-This project is targetting the grade 1-2 as described in the project requirements
+This project is targetting the grade 1-5 as described in the project requirements

 ## How to Run

-To run the project, you can use either the Makefile or the g++ command.
+To run the project, you can use the Makefile

 ### Using Makefile